-Unlike other Pinaceae the foliage of pines is carried on short shoots which appear as bundles of 2, 3 or 5 needles (fig. 2).
-As usual trees don't read the rules and other numbers can be present but these numbers are dominant.
-The base of each 'bundle' is wrapped in a papery sheath, the combined structure is known as a fascicle and falls as a single unit.
-Needles generally remain on the tree for between three and five years though factors such as drought or pests/diseases can reduce this.
+Like other Pinaceae the foliage of pines is needle-like, but uniquely it is borne in bundles of 2, 3 or 5 needles (fig. 2) with the sole exception of Pinus monophyla, which has single needles.
+The base of each needle bundle is wrapped in a papery sheath and this combined structure, known as a fascicle, is unique to pines.
+Needles generally remain on the tree for between three and five years before falling as a complete fascicle.